Why SSL Certificate Monitoring Matters

 - Missing intermediate certificates

-- Zero-day SSL/TLS vulnerabilities (like Heartbleed)
+- Zero-day SSL/TLS flaws (like Heartbleed)

 - Deprecated protocols being used